hsemple/pythongis_tutorials/docs/source/intro_programs.rst

 Practice Programs
 ------------------

 The scripts below are intended to show how to use Python statements to create programs.
 The programs are all sequential meaning that each line in the program is run after the preceding line.
-Also there is no testing of conditions or repeating of operations.
+There is no testing of conditions or repeating of operations.

-The first nine program examples do not require any specialized Python packages.
+The program examples do not require any specialized Python packages.
 They can all be run using Python's standard library.
 If you do not have a Python' interpreter already installed, you can can use the interpreter at this `website <https://www.programiz.com/python-programming/online-compiler/>`_

 For examples 10 through 12, the arcpy package must be loaded into memory using the import statement.
 If arcpy is not installed, the scripts will return an error.